PierreBSC/Pipeline-SeqFISH/README.md

-SeqFISH and smFISH data processing using ASAP pipeline
+SeqFISH and smFISH data processing using SAMAEL pipeline
 =============================

-This guide has been written to efficiently pre-process single molecular (sm) or sequential (seq) FISH datasets using the  Automated Seqfish Analysis Pipeline (**ASAP**).
+This guide has been written to efficiently pre-process single molecular (sm) or sequential (seq) FISH datasets using the SeqFISH AutoMAtEd Lightweight (**SAMAEL**) pipeline.
 In addition, basic Immuno Fluorescence (IF) staining data analysis can be performed.
 We strongly recommend the user to read the paper as well as the mathematical appendix before running any analysis.